The Middle School Block Schedule

 “The block allows for more in-depth teaching through the form of extended activities and hands-on experiences.
 And, in the A/B schedule, students report that they like not having the same class every day.
 It gives them a break and keeps things fresh.
 It allows them more time to study and more time to internalize information,” adds Sherman.

-Additionally, a study at the University of North Carolina compared achievement scores in middle schools as they transitioned from traditional seven period day schedules to block schedules.
+Additionally, a study at the University of North Carolina published a study that compared achievement scores in middle schools as they transitioned from traditional seven-period/day schedules to block schedules.
 They found that scores demonstrated a significant increase after introducing block scheduling.
 The researchers also noted that block schedules reduced student stress caused by an abundance of academic material, increased student attendance, and decreased disciplinary referrals.
 Teachers had more opportunities to implement creative teaching strategies to meet the needs of students and had more one-to-one time for interactions with students.

 What the MPA Community says